telefonicaid/iotagent-node-lib/README.md

   type: 'mongodb'
 }
 ```
 * **mongodb**: configures the MongoDB driver for those repositories with 'mongodb' type.
+If the `host` parameter is a list of comma-separated IPs, they will
+be considered to be part of a Replica Set.
+In that case, the optional property `replicaSet` should contain the Replica Set name.
 E.g.:
 ```
 {
   host: 'localhost',